Creamen/git-sensible/README.md

 #### Trunk

-Trunk-based development is another style of **continuous integration (CI)** that has been around for many years.
+Trunk-based development is another model focused on **continuous integration (CI)** that has been around for many years.
 Facebook uses this model, pushing new, production-ready code every day.

 ```
              2.x   2.1.x          3.x
-Release      ------?-----         -----
+Release      ------x-----         -----
             /       \            /
 Master   --------------------------------
 ```